lukasmmaier/lukasmmaier/README.md

     |:--:|:--:|
     |Concept| Input/Output|

-    This thesis investigates whether monocular vision can be used for real-time 3D estimation of road profiles.
+    This thesis investigates whether monocular vision can be used for real-time 3D road profile estimation.
 Since the road profile significantly affects passenger comfort and vehicle dynamics, its estimation is crucial for active suspension systems allowing to improve both aspects.
 The developed concept combines a Visual Odometry approach (i.e. [DVSO](https://arxiv.org/abs/1807.02570)) with a dense reconstruction method  (i.e. [MonoRec](https://arxiv.org/abs/2011.11814)), followed by a post processing module.
 The evaluation showed that the upcoming road profile can be estimated using monocular vision.

 * **Deep Learning Lab 22/23:** Diabetic Retinopathy Detection and Human Activity Recognition [private]